Ivory Coast Entry Requirements

 Prohibited Items

-- Counterfeit goods and pirated media - subject to confiscation and fines
+- Counterfeit goods and pirated materials - illegal

 Restricted Items

-- Meat and animal products - require veterinary health certificate and may be restricted
+- Animals and animal products - Require veterinary health certificates and import permits.

 Health Requirements